 The Strutts started purchasing land in Milford in 1781.
 Their first acquisitions were the forges at New Mills and Makeney, and later the same year, the Hopping Hill Meadow .
 Apart from a few scattered farms there was little habitation and labour came from the surrounding villages.
 The new industries brought a demand for more accommodation to house an expanding workforce.

-This back-to-back terrace was built by the Strutts between 1813 and 1820.
+This back-to-back terrace (on your left) was built by the Strutts between 1813 and 1820.
 The terrace is built into a steep hill side.
 The east side, comprising nine double-fronted houses, is of two storeys.
-On the west side, the 14 houses are of three storeys.
+On the west side, the 14 houses are narrower, but with three storeys.
 They all share a single roofline.

 The terrace is one of the most interesting of a remarkable collection of ‘Industrial Revolution’ houses in the Derwent valley.
 Built in blocks of five, the two facing east had two cellars each.
 One was for a west terrace house at ground level, such was the slope of the land.
 The central front-facing property had its own cellar under the scullery.